11th January MMXX

 I did manage to find some non working ones though and I decided to have a go at adapting one.

-In case you haven’t worked it out yet, the handle is the wiring for a small “grain of wheat” bulb drilled up into the base of the solid resin “glass”.
+In case you haven’t worked it out yet, the handle has been replaced to provide the wiring for a small “grain of wheat” bulb drilled up into the base of the solid resin “glass”.

 Oh yes, you can also see that I’ve converted the biscuit barrel from the last picture into a half descent wooden bucket and I’ve knocked up a wooden barrel tap from a cocktail stick and a garden cane.